braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ### Step 3: Select the interaction to drive recommendations

 Next, select the event you want this recommendation to optimize for.
-This can be a purchase or any other kind of item interaction.
-For example, purchase events (with the [Purchase Object]({{site.baseurl}}/api/objects_filters/purchase_object/)) can be used or custom events that represent a purchase or any other item interaction.
-For example, you could create a recommendation based on product views, clicks, plays (of media) by specifying the interaction event you'd like in this step.
+This event is usually a purchase, but it can also be any kind of interaction with an item.

+You can optimize for:

+- Purchase events with the [Purchase Object]({{site.baseurl}}/api/objects_filters/purchase_object/)
+- Custom events that represent a purchase
+- Custom events that represent any other item interaction (such as product views, clicks, or media plays)

 If you choose **Custom Event**, select your event from the list.